NashiKanjou/RAGAIChatBot/README.md

-This repo is not maintained anymore (I am developing a new version with C#)
+This repo is not maintained anymore

 I am working on new LLM project [Here](https://github.com/NashiKanjou/ArsCore)